Leah Van Dyk

 - Joseph-Armand Bombardier Canada Graduate Scholarship Doctoral Award, SSHRC.
 2020

-- Graduate Students' Association Thesis Talk Thursday.
+- Climate of the Present: Environmental Activist Community, Allyship, and Literature.
+Graduate Students' Association Thesis Talk Thursday.
 (2021)